Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 Indeed, “What Does a Patient Advocate Do?
 (Duties and Salary)”

-Payscale, Average Health Information Management (HIM) Manager Salary
+Payscale, Average Health Information Management Manager Salary

 Payscale, Average Hospital Administrator Salary